felangel/bloc/docs/flutterinfinitelisttutorial.md

 }
 ```

-?> `HomePage` is a `StatefulWidget` because it will need to maintain a `ScrollController` as well as the `PostBloc`.
-In the `HomePageState`, we create our instances of `ScrollController` and `PostBloc`.
-In the constructor, we add a listener to our `ScrollController` so that we can respond to scroll events.
-Also, in the constructor, we need to dispatch a `Fetch` event so that when the app loads, it requests the initial batch of Posts.
+?> `HomePage` is a `StatefulWidget` because it will need to maintain a `ScrollController`.
+In `initState`, we add a listener to our `ScrollController` so that we can respond to scroll events.
+We also access our `PostBloc` instance via `BlocProvider.of<PostBloc>(context)`.

 Moving along, our build method returns a `BlocBuilder`. `BlocBuilder` is a Flutter widget from the [flutter_bloc package](https://pub.dartlang.org/packages/flutter_bloc) which handles building a widget in response to new bloc states.
-Anytime our `PostBloc` state changes, our builder function will be called with the new `PostState`.
+Any time our `PostBloc` state changes, our builder function will be called with the new `PostState`.

-!> We need to remember to clean up after ourselves and dispose our bloc when our StatefulWidget is disposed.
+!> We need to remember to clean up after ourselves and dispose our `ScrollController` when our StatefulWidget is disposed.

 Whenever the user scrolls, we calculate how far away from the bottom of the page the user is and if the distance is ≤ our `_scrollThreshold` we dispatch a `Fetch` event in order to load more posts.